 Looking back now, I suppose it must have been a forest fire that put them off their usual path.
 Whatever the cause, we did not see them at all in the winter of 1926-27.
 At the time, we believed what the old-timers told us.
 We felt sure the caribou would come at last, and we waited for them.
 November came and went.
 December crept by.
 Never came the restless air of excitement among our dogs that told us they had scented caribou a day or two away.

 We had hung five or six hundred fish in the fall to feed our dogs until the caribou came, and we had one moose put away.
 Normally this would have been more than we needed.
 But when January came, and still no caribou, our provisions were getting alarmingly low.
-Being new to the country and still prone to errors of the tenderfoot, we did not have nets with us for deepwater fishing -- and of course now that the weather was cold, the fish had gone deep.
+Being new to the country and still prone to errors of the tenderfoot, we did not have nets with us for deepwater fishing -- and of course, now that the weather was cold, the fish had gone deep.
 We put our three fifty-yard nets in shallow water hopefully, left them for three days -- but when we lifted them again we found only two or three fish, certainly not enough to keep our dogs working.
 How we wished we had gone after some of the moose whose tracks we had seen so frequently earlier in the winter!

 When the middle of January came, there was only enough fish left to feed the dogs for one final trip along our trapline which extended from Close Lake to a river we called Moose River.
 I didn't know enough then about survival in the North to realize that it would have been safe enough to take the dogs and use up the last of the hung fish on the trip, for we could always have got something back at camp to keep them alive through the rest of the winter.
 But I thought I had to save the fish, so I set off on my snowshoes alone.
-My plan was to empty the traps and hang them for the rest of the winter, carrying home on my back what would amount to two big loads of fur.
+I planned to empty the traps and hang them for the rest of the winter, carrying home on my back what would amount to two big loads of fur.
 I have already told the story of that ten-day trip which was the worst experience of all my years on the trapline, and the closest I ever came to death by exposure.

 The Indians had a strange custom that must have come down to them from some distant past when there was a shortage of caribou something like we experienced that winter.
 They would spear hundreds of the swimming beasts in the fall, float the carcasses to a bay in the lake, and bind them together with strips of caribou hide, legs to legs, making a giant caribou boom to freeze into the lake ice during winter.
 Should the herds wander too far south and supplies run low, they had plenty of frozen meat available.
 I think that, in the past thousand years, there must have been a time or two of no caribou, the Indian would starve.
 When he made this caribou boom, he could chop fresh frozen meat from the lake as the need arose.

-Of course as a general rule there was no need to use any of the carcasses, and the slaughter was useless.
+Of course, as a general rule, there was no need to use any of the carcasses, and the slaughter was useless.
 In the spring when the ice began to move, the caribou boom went with it, drifting along until the wind drove the frozen carcasses to land.
 Some lake edges were littered with caribou bones, vivid testimony to storms that blew the bodies ashore and the met-eating birds and animals that feasted on them in the spring.

-Not only could a forest fire or some other unexpected event put the caribou off their migrating pattern, but there were times too, when they wandered farther south than others.
+Not only could a forest fire or some other unexpected event put the caribou off their migrating pattern, but there were times too when they wandered farther south than others.
 The last fall that I remember seeing those huge caribou herds, this happened.
 They kept going south until they reached settled country.
 (1936)

 Most of the people in the settlements had never before seen caribou and they went completely crazy hunting them.
 They would fire wildly into the herds, wounding hundreds of animals and never bothering to follow the wounded into the bush to finish the job mercifully.
 There was a terrible and wasteful slaughter of caribou that winter.
 Many more died of their wounds than were shot dead, and hunters used only the best parts of the ones they did kill.
 There was no thought of conservation.
 Finally, the RCMP and the Hudson's Bay Company refused to issue any more shells, but by then it was too late.
 The harm was done.

 Probably not a quarter of those that had gone south returned to the barren lands in the spring.
-For the last thirty years there have been no giant caribou herds in my part of the North.
+For the last thirty years, there have been no giant caribou herds in my part of the North.
 No longer can natives and white trappers and wolves take their necessary food and make no apparent impression on the numbers.
-No longer is the land covered spring and fall with a moving carpet of gray and white.
+No longer is the land covered spring and fall with a moving carpet of grey and white.
 Caribou are a dwindling species today.